TASK

 “Dynamic” vs. “Static” value options

-Final Figma prototype utilizing the existing design system.
+Final Figma prototype utilizing the JCHR’s Design System.

 PROJECT STATUS